byt3bl33d3r/MITMf/README.md

 This tool is completely based on sergio-proxy https://code.google.com/p/sergio-proxy/ and is an attempt to revive and update the project.

 Availible plugins:
-- ArpSpoof - Redirect traffic using arp-spoofing
+- Spoof - Redirect traffic using ARP Spoofing, DNS Spoofing or ICMP Redirects
 - BrowserProfiler - Attempts to enumerate all browser plugins of connected clients
 - CacheKill - Kills page caching by modifying headers
 - FilePwn - Backdoor executables being sent over http using bdfactory